 When summer starts coming to a close, it’s time to find the best fall lawn fertilizer for your grass to keep your landscape looking healthy and strong come spring.
 While there are many brands to choose from, not all fertilizers are created equal.

+What fertilizer should you use in the fall?
 We’ve rounded up our favorite lawn fertilizers to help you control weeds and maintain fresh, green grass throughout spring.

 A common misconception by homeowners is the idea that all fertilizers work in the same way.
 However, that is far from the truth.